 Your CV for Clinical Leaders is your Professional APRN or PA Roadmap—the outline of your educational and professional history.
 It is a tool used to tell your professional story, track your accomplishments, and reflect on where you are headed.
 You can take advantage of this CV update tool and regularly update your CV to use it as a professional document.

 By simple definition, according to Dictionary.com, a curriculum vitae (CV) is “an outline of a person’s educational and professional history, usually prepared for job applications.”
 However, APRN and PA candidates generally submit resumes with job applications for clinical positions, whereas CVs are often preferable for academic opportunities.
 Regardless, it is important for all Advanced Practice Providers (APPs) to keep and maintain both.
+Use our CV template to update your CV!

 How to Update Your CV and Track Your Accomplishments?